railsuser2014/openobject-doc-book-en/8/8_20_Config/8_20_Config_accessRights.rst

 	This enables users in the company to have the same username and password to access all their applications (such as email and intranet).

-Managing access rights
+Managing Access Rights
 ======================

-One of the most important areas in configuring Open ERP is how to manage access rights to the information in it.
+One of the most important areas in configuring OpenERP is how to manage access rights to the information in it.

 You are planning to put everything significant to your business into the system, but most of your staff need see only part of it, and may need to change even less of it.
 Who should have rights to what, and how do you manage that?

-Open ERP's approach to rights management is highly flexible.
+OpenERP's approach to rights management is highly flexible.
 Each user can belong to one or more groups, and the group(s) you belong to determine(s):

 * the visibility of each menu item and